damdaepark/pymatcc/README.md

 ## Data
 - Materials Project dataset (ver.
 2022.10.28) was used for training the classifier.
-- Out-of-data sample for test was obtained from [Deng, Z. et al. Fundamental investigations on the sodium-ion transport properties of mixed polyanion solid-state battery electrolytes.
+- The details of out-of-sample data used for the test run can be found in [Deng, Z. et al. Fundamental investigations on the sodium-ion transport properties of mixed polyanion solid-state battery electrolytes.
 Nat.
 Commun.
-13, 4470 (2022)](https://www.nature.com/articles/s41467-022-32190-7)
+13, 4470 (2022)](https://www.nature.com/articles/s41467-022-32190-7).
+We used the data retrieved from [link](https://github.com/caneparesearch/NASICON_KMC_paper_data).

 ## Contributors
 This software was primarily written by Dr. Damdae Park and was advised by Dr. Kyeongsu Kim.